comp251/comp251.github.io/resources/software.md

   * [WinSCP](https://winscp.net/eng/index.php) is a Windows SCP program.
   * ~[PuTTY](https://www.putty.org/) is a commonly-used SSH client.~ Note: I used to recommend PuTTY, but modern versions of Windows ship with `ssh`).
+  * [mobaxterm](https://mobaxterm.mobatek.net/) is a SSH client recommended by a student.
   * Do you have a terminal emulator or ssh client that you prefer?
 Let me know!